EvgeniiZorin/Handbook_Databases/SQL.md

 # Constraints

-Constraints are used to limit the data types for specific columns.
+Constraints are a restriction placed on one or more columns of a table.

 **Check all constraints for database `database1`, table `favorite_food`**
 ```sql